Friday, 15 May 2026

 * Bring a pot of salted water to a boil for the pasta.
 Cook the pasta, reserve some of the starchy water.

 * Place the drained artichokes, cheese, lemon zest and juice, garlic, olive oil, salt and pepper in a food processor.
-Blend until combined *Note.
+Blend until combined *See Notes.

 * Season to taste